Sonar-Demos/cpp-demo/README.md

 ### ♨ Security hotspots

-Security hotspots are a special kind of findings that just draw your attention to sensitive code.
+Security hotspots are a special kind of finding that just draws your attention to sensitive code.
 All you need to do is take a second look and make sure you are not committing a common mistake.
-Once you do that, you can change the status of the hotspot and it will not bother you again.
+Once you do that, you can change the status of the hotspot, and it will not bother you again.
 Or you might discover a bug.

 ![Security Hotspots](img/hotspots.png)